-If you live in a NYC neighborhood long enough, you figure out what makes your life a little bit easier for you.
-Maybe it's living near a vegan restaurant or a place where you can send your online deliveries back without a hassle.
-Maybe it's being near an express stop or a station with an elevator.
-You find that you can't imagine living without these amenities and so these go on the top of your own very personal apartment-hunting list when it comes time to move.
+If you live in a NYC neighborhood long enough, you figure out what makes life a little bit easier for you.
+Maybe it's living near a vegan restaurant or a location where you can send your online deliveries back without a hassle.
+Maybe it's being near an express stop or a subway station with an elevator.
+You find that you can't imagine living without these amenities and so these go on the top of your personal apartment-hunting list when it comes time to move.

-The convenience of having a subway nearby is definitely worth paying extra for (now if only the same could be said for riding it).
+The convenience of having a subway station nearby is worth paying extra for, especially if you’re back to the office.
 But the big question to ask is: Is it really going to be an advantage?
-See if that train runs on nights and weekends, because some subways, like the B, only operate on weekdays, while others stop running after a certain hour.
+Check if that train runs on nights and weekends, because some subways only operate on weekdays, while others stop running after a certain hour.

 Another important consideration if you find an apartment with a good commute: Can you actually get on that subway in the morning?
-By the time trains traveling through the outer boroughs make their way to the stations closest to Manhattan, they are packed, and you may find having to wait for a few trains to go by before you cab actually squeeze in.
+By the time trains traveling through the outer boroughs make their way to the stations closest to Manhattan, they are packed, and you may find you have to wait for a few trains to go by before you can actually squeeze in.
 You might be better served traveling off-peak, or at least giving yourself extra time, despite your close proximity.

 3. A place to send your packages back

-Having a doorman or concierge in your building is a definite plus, especially when it comes to signing for your internet shopping deliveries.
+Having a doorman or concierge in your building is a definite plus, especially when it comes to signing for your Amazon Prime deliveries.
 But there’s probably going to come a time you’ll need to send something back.
 Is your new apartment near a UPS Store or a post office?

-Some New Yorkers who buy or rent in smaller, non-doorman buildings want to be near an Amazon Locker, the retailer’s self-service kiosks where packages can be delivered—and returned, says Aleksandra Scepanovic, managing director of Ideal Properties Group.
-These yellow units can be found in Whole Foods, other supermarkets, and convenience stores all over the city, and they’re free to use for Prime members.
+Some New Yorkers who buy or rent in smaller, non-doorman buildings want to be near an Amazon Locker, the retailer’s self-service kiosks where packages can be delivered—and returned, says Aleksandra Scepanovic, managing director at Ideal Properties Group.
+These yellow units can be found in supermarkets and convenience stores around the city, and they’re free to use for Prime members.